abryu/WebMining-Python/FeatureSelectionAndClassifierLearning/README.md

 ### 4) The presentation slides should be readable to audiences with proper fonts.

 ## 5. Report and presentation should be printed out and submitted to me before the due day class.

+### Steps:

+#### 1. Review the result of first stage and keep refining it.

+#### 2. Update v1.py to generate a dictionary.
+In the dictionary, the key is number and the value is a list. (word,frequency)

+### Notes:
+Python is ideal for text classification, because of it's strong string class with powerful methods.
+Furthermore the regular expression module re of Python provides the user with tools, which are way beyond other programming languages.